silverscreen/silverscreen.github.io/_posts/2020-07-12-My-adventures-with-Django-Part-Two.md

 ]
 ```

-We can therefore remove a reliance on specific URL paths defined in our URL configurations by using the `{% url %}` template tag.
+We can therefore remove a reliance on specific URL paths defined in our URL configurations by using the **URL template tag**.

 Changing this: